opentower/populus-viewer/README.md

 Populus-Viewer currently supports:

 - Highlight and pin-drop annotations on PDFs
 - Timespan annotations on audio and video files
+- Annotating spatial regions of video files
 - Audio and video messages
 - Message edits and redactions
 - Replies and reactions